 One day, however, she forgot to lock the door after a customer, and he made a run for it.
 Before we knew it, he was out the door and running into the grocery store next door.
 Thankfully, we were able to catch up with him before anything untoward happened.

-Besides bolting, as is the case with many children on the spectrum, my grandson was also drawn to water.
+Besides bolting, as is the case with many autistic children, my grandson was also drawn to water.
 The sparkling of water in the sunlight, and getting in the water, which can feel like a big comforting hug, was too much for him to resist.
 So whenever we passed or were close to any body of water, he’d try to make a run for it.
 He didn’t know how to swim yet, so I had to be hyper-vigilant when we were out and in the vicinity of ponds, pools, or lakes.

 Did I get some stares?
 Sure!
 But keeping my grandson safe was my priority and at that time that leash was needed to keep him safe as he was often too fast for me to catch up with when he pulled from my grip and got away from me.